PatientOutcomeFunding/PatientOutcomeFunding.github.io/project.md

 Although the experience with Social Impact Bond type investments is still in early days, Venture Funds and independent analysis have shown returns on investments of 5% up to 20%.<sup>[3d](#ref3)</sup>

 ### Proposed approach and implementation
-To implement the POF model, we follow a three-step model, as shown in Figure 2.
+To implement the POF model, we follow a three-step approach, as shown in Figure 2.
 We will start with an existing, validated model and gradually expand the scope to involve countries that are suffering from a proportionally large burden of disease and have relatively large economic interest for public sector entities to engage in investments.

 ![Patient Outcome Funding - implementation](/img/pof_steps.png)